 Over the old harbour stands the new fortress, which was built in 1570 by the Venetians.
 It is characteristic that for its construction they needed to tear down 2.000 houses and churches as well as Porta Reale, one of the most magnificent gates of the city.
-A great part of it was destroyed after an order given by the Great Forces during World War II.
+What is more, a great part of it was destroyed after an order given by the Great Forces during World War II.
 Today it is used by the Navy.

 Around the English domination time, an impressive building of Georgian style was built.
 This was the residence of the High Commissioner.

 The palace on the outside is decorated with themes of the Ionian Islands which are carved in relief, while on the inside there is a central hall with two rows of steles of Ionian order and painted themes of Odyssey.
 A magnificent staircase leads to the first floor, which is decorated with steles of Corinthian order.